pm6422/luix-rpc/README.md

 ### Building for production

-To build the final jar and optimize the luix application for production, run:
+To build the final jar for production, run:

 ```
 ./mvnw -Pprod clean verify